stevan/SAuth/README.md

 another end-point, usually the owner of some resources

 *key* -
-a hash of some kind given to a web-app by a web-service to confirm their relationship with one another.
+a UUID given to a web-app by a web-service to confirm their relationship with one another.
 The key is their shared secret.
 A web-app will typically only have one key, while a web-service will have given out many keys.

 *key-store* -
 a mapping held by the web-service that maps the keys to a set of capabilities.
 Those